ambient-global/oft-transfer/README.md

-# WIF-Transfer
+# Trump-Transfer
-This is a simple script for transferring WIF from Sol to Base
+This is a simple script for transferring trump from Sol to Base

 ## Dependencies
 - `yarn`